Eastlink Centre: Tenants

-The facility has been the home rink of the Charlottetown Islanders, formerly the PEI Rocket, of the Quebec Major Junior Hockey League since the team relocated from Montreal in 2003.
+The facility has been the home rink of the Charlottetown Islanders, formerly the PEI Rocket, of the Quebec Maritimes Junior Hockey League since the team relocated from Montreal in 2003.

 Since 2013, the Eastlink Centre has been the home of the Island Storm of the National Basketball League of Canada.

 From 1993 to 1996, the facility was the home of the American Hockey League's Prince Edward Island Senators.

 From 1990 to 2003, the facility was also home to the Charlottetown Abbies of the Maritime Junior A Hockey League, as well as the University of Prince Edward Island "Panthers" men's hockey team of the Atlantic Universities Athletic Association (now Atlantic University Sport).
 Both of these teams were former tenants of the Charlottetown Forum, a facility which was closed following the civic centre's opening in 1990.
 Both teams moved in the fall of 2003 to the newly built MacLauchlan Arena on the University of Prince Edward Island campus.

 Until the 2008 opening of the Consolidated Credit Union Place located in Summerside, the facility was the largest indoor public sports facility in the province.
 It has also hosted a number of concerts, trade shows, wrestling shows and tournaments such as the 1999 Scott Tournament of Hearts, 2003 Royal Bank Cup, and 2006 Telus Cup.
 The facility also hosted the 2006 Quebec Major Junior Hockey League draft.

 In 2011, the facility hosted the 2011 Scotties Tournament of Hearts from February 19 to 27.
+The centre will host the 2027 Scotties in February, 2027.